 Most salons in the UK spend between £250 and £1,400 per month on energy, depending on size, equipment mix, number of styling stations, and opening hours.

-Typical monthly spend by salon type
+Typical monthly energy spend by salon type

 | Salon type | Electricity (kWh/month) | Gas (kWh/month) | Monthly electricity cost | Monthly gas cost | Total estimated monthly cost |